JimMcL/YetAnotherTracker/README.md

 After foreground segmentation (using either background subtraction, MOG or KNN), the foreground regions may expanded ("dilated") to merge close small regions, and/or contracted.
-The option `--dilation-erosion <list>` specifies a comma-separated list of dilation of erosion sizes.
+The option `--dilation-erosion <list>` specifies a comma-separated list of dilation or erosion sizes.
 Negative values indicate erosion, positive values indicate dilation.
 For example, the value `4,-2` will dilate by 4 pixels then erode by 2.

 `--display-threshold` displays the result after segmentation and dilation.